aces/Loris/modules/timepoint_list/help/timepoint_list.md

 Click **Create New Timepoint**, which brings you to a new page, which has its own help text with instructions for creating a new timepoint.

-## Edit Candidate Info
+## Candidate Info

-Click **Edit Candidate Info** to arrive at the *Candidate Parameters* page, where you can edit general information about the candidate, such as adding their consent.
+Click **Candidate Info** to arrive at the *Candidate Parameters* page, where you can edit general information about the candidate, such as adding their consent.

 ## View Imaging Datasets